 There are five daily prayers in Islam: in the early morning, at noon, in the afternoon, at sunset, and at night.
 While devout Muslims pray five times a day, only one or two of these times (depending upon the time of year) fall within a normal workday in the GTA.
 The typical time taken for these prayers is between five and 10 minutes and formally involves the washing of hands each time.

 Ideally, a quiet space will be available for prayer.

 On Fridays, devout Muslims attend a speech, followed by a mid-day prayer, in a mosque.
 For some, ideal work hours on Fridays would accommodate a break or end time around noon, to accommodate prayer at a mosque close to work, between 12 and 2 pm.

-2019: Wednesday, May 6th to Thursday June 4th.
+2020: Friday, April 24th to Sunday, May 24thth.
 (Each calendar year, the start of the holiday moves earlier by about 10 days, but may vary by a day, depending upon the first sighting of the moon.)

 Ramadan is the ninth month of the Islamic (Hijri) calendar and the month of fasting for Muslims.
 Fasting is one of the five pillars of Islam; the others are confession of faith, five daily prayers, Zakah (almsgiving) and Hajj (pilgrimage to Mecca).

 Muslims fast from early dawn to sunset every day throughout the month.
 The fast requires Muslims to abstain from food, drink, marital relations and ill-conduct during the fast.